 - a commencing Charles Sturt University student in 2023 for the Diploma of General Studies

 - enrolled as a full-time student

 - enrolled as an on-campus student

-- an Australian or New Zealand citizen, a permanent Australian resident, a student with an Australian permanent visa or an International Student visa
+- an Australian citizen, a New Zealand citizen, a permanent Australian resident, a student with an Australian permanent visa or an International Student Visa

 - enrolled at Charles Sturt University in one of the courses below at the designated campus

 |Diploma of General Studies - must be commencing in 2023||Wagga Wagga, Albury-Wodonga, Bathurst, Port Macquarie|

 |Any two-year course - must have commenced in 202260||Wagga Wagga, Albury, Bathurst, Port Macquarie, Orange, Dubbo|